UniversalAlgebra/ALH-2018/README.md

 **East-West Center Housing Parking.** If you will be staying at East-West Center Housing (Lincoln Hall), then you can call the
 [East-West Center Housing Office](https://www.eastwestcenter.org/about-ewc/housing/conference-housing) at (808) 944-7805 and ask to have a parking pass reserved for you.
-These passes are $5/day and permit you to park in the [lower campus parking structure](https://goo.gl/maps/a46GWXBsqRB2) near [1415 Lower Campus Road](https://goo.gl/maps/NnMGcRd6hRJ2the).
-The structure is a 10 minute walk from the Math Department and Lincoln Hall.
-You may also park upper campus after hours and on weekends.
-If you reserve such a pass, you will have to pick it up at the Parking Office which is the lower level of the [Queen Liliu'okalani Center](http://manoa.hawaii.edu/commuter/contactus.php) (M--F, 7:45am--4:30pm).
+These passes are $5/day and permit you to park in the [lower campus parking structure](https://goo.gl/maps/a46GWXBsqRB2).
+The walk from the parking structure to both the Math Department and Lincoln Hall takes 10 minutes.
+(After hours and weekends, these parking passes should allow you to park in upper campus lots, which are much more convenient.)
+If you have East-West Center reserve a parking pass for you, then you will have to pick up the pass at the Parking Office which is on the lower level of the [Queen Liliu'okalani Center](http://manoa.hawaii.edu/commuter/contactus.php) (Hours: M--F, 7:45am--4:30pm).

 ---